• Skip to primary navigation

 chocolate royal cake on a table

-Chocolate Royal Cake, also known as Trianon, is a timeless classic in French pastry.
-Loved for its elegant layers, it’s celebrated for its incredible textures and unique flavor.
+Chocolate Royal Cake, also known as Trianon, is a classic French chocolate cake from traditional French pastry.

 Why you'll love this recipe